Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Free complete algebras and duality

 \section{Free complete algebras and duality}

-Throughout the paper, we adopt the notation $\kk[d]$ for a dg-module of rank one concentrated in (lower) degree $d$.
+Throughout the paper, we adopt the notation $\FF[d]$ for a dg-module of rank one concentrated in (lower) degree $d$.
 The reduced normalized cochain complex of a sphere $\bar{N}^*(S^d)$ is an instance of dg-module of this form.
-Since upper gradings are changed to opposite lower gradings, we obtain precisely $\bar{N}^*(S^d) = \kk[-d]$.
+We more precisely have $\bar{N}^*(S^d) = \FF[-d]$ since we change the sign of the degree when we move from upper to lower graded dg-modules.

-The purpose of this section is to study coderivations of cofree coalgebras $\DOp(C)$ over a dg-module $C = \kk[m]$ with the aim to determine, in the next section, the complex $(\Lambda^{-n}\EOp_n^{\vee}(A),\partial_{\alpha})$ associated to $A = \bar{N}^*(S^{n-m})$.
-To make our description more conceptual, the idea, explained in the introduction, is to define the complex in a dual setting of generalized power series algebras rather than in a coalgebra setting.
+The purpose of this section is to study coderivations of cofree coalgebras $\DOp(C)$ over a dg-module of this form $C = \FF[m]$ with the aim to determine, in the next section, the complex $(\Lambda^{-n}\EOp_n^{\vee}(A),\partial_{\alpha})$ associated to $A = \bar{N}^*(S^{n-m})$.
+To make our description more conceptual, we define a dual complex in the setting of generalized power series algebras rather than in a coalgebra setting.
 Therefore we study the duality process first.

-From now on, we assume, if not explicitly recalled, that $x$ is a variable of degree~$-m$.
+From now on, we assume that $x$ is a variable of degree~$-m$.